SCOTT D Miller - For the latest and greatest information on Feedback Informed Treatment

 Nowadays, of course, handwashing is considered a “best practice.”
 Decades of research show it to be the single most effective way to prevent the spread of infections.
 And yet, nearly 200 years after Semmewies’s life-saving discovery, compliance with hand hygiene among healthcare professionals remains shockingly low, with figures consistently ranging between 40 and 60% (1, 2).
 Bottom line: a vast gulf exists between sound scientific practices and their implementation in real world settings.
 Indeed, the evidence shows 70 to 95% of attempts to implement evidence-based strategies fail.

-To the surprise of many, successful implementation depends less on disseminating “how to” information to practitioners thanburned out match on establishing a culture supportive of new practices.
+To the surprise of many, successful implementation depends less on disseminating “how to” information to practitioners than on establishing a culture supportive of new practices.
 In one study of hand washing, for example, when Johns Hopkins Hospital administrators put policies and structures in place facilitating an open, collaborative, and transparent culture among healthcare staff (e.g., nurses, physicians, assistants), compliance rates soared and infections dropped to zero!

 Feedback Informed Treatment (FIT) — soliciting and using formal client feedback to guide mental health service delivery — is another sound scientific practice.
 Scores of randomized clinical trials and naturalistic studies show it improves outcomes while simultaneously reducing drop out and deterioration rates.
 And while literally hundreds of thousands of practitioners and agencies have downloaded the Outcome and Session Rating Scales — my two, brief, feedback tools — since they were developed nearly 20 years ago, I know most will struggle to put them into practice in a consistent and effective way.